All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What is hikikomori?

-These are not just introverts or those who love loneliness — is a deep and long-lasting social isolation that lasts from six months, and sometimes for whole years.
-This phenomenon is not an official psychiatric diagnosis, but it is closely related to various psychological conditions and has significant consequences, both for the hikikomori themselves and for their families and society in general.
+This is not just about introverts or those who enjoy solitude β€” it is a deep and prolonged social isolation that lasts from six months to sometimes even years.
+This phenomenon is not an official psychiatric diagnosis, but it is closely related to various psychological conditions and has significant consequences for both the hikikomori themselves and their families and society as a whole.

 getty-images-CnTgTTV9U5o-unsplash.jpg